Ushi

 Background

-I was tasked to design a device, which utilizes particles in the air to detect food spoilage.
-Enabling the user to make an informed decision if they should toss the food.
-This individual school project lasted a few weeks.
+I was tasked to design a device that utilizes particles in the air to detect food spoilage.
+Enabling the user to make an informed decision about whether they should toss the food.

 Process